JeeWeetje/iot-workshop/Commands.md

 1. Creating commands to send back
 2. Handle commands in the devices
    1. Handle commands in the TTN Node
-   2. Handle commands in an UWP app
+   2. Handle commands in a UWP app

 ## Creating commands for devices which are in a faulty state

-In the [previous workshop](Azure.md) we passed the telemetry from the device to an Stream Analytics job.
+In the [previous workshop](Azure.md), we passed the telemetry from the device to a Stream Analytics job.
 This job collected devices which are sending error states.
 Every two minutes, information about devices that are in a faulty state are passed to an Azure Function.

-In this workshop we will react on these devices by sending them a command to 'repair themself'.
+In this workshop, we will react on these devices by sending them a command to 'repair themselves'.

 ### Updating the Azure Function with sending command logic

-First we update the Azure Function.
-For each devices which is passed on, we send a command back.
+First, we update the Azure Function.
+For each device which is passed on, we send a command back.

 Sending commands back to devices is a specific feature of the IoT Hub.
-The IoT Hub registers devices and thier security policies.
-And the Iot Hub has build-in logic to send commands back.
+The IoT Hub registers devices and their security policies.
+And the IoT Hub has built-in logic to send commands back.

 1. On the left, select `Resource groups`.
 A list of resource groups is shown